recraft-ai/mcp-recraft-server/README.md

   </a>
 </div>

-This is MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) Server integrating MCP Clients with [Recraft AI](https://recraft.ai/)'s raster and vector image operations:
+This is an MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server integrating MCP clients with [Recraft AI](https://recraft.ai/)'s raster- and vector-image operations:

-- raster and vector images generation
+- raster and vector image generation
-- raster and vector images editing
+- raster and vector image editing
 - creating custom styles and generating images in them
 - vectorization of raster images
 - background removal and replacement
 - upscaling of raster images

-By connecting this MCP Server to your MCP Client you will be able to generate high-quality raster and vector images using Recraft, combining different tools.
+By connecting this MCP server to your MCP client you will be able to generate high-quality raster and vector images using Recraft, combining different tools.

 # Table of Contents